Controversies related to Sheikh Hasina: Money laundering and allegations of corruption in infrastructure projects

+According to Daily Jugantor, Sheikh Hasina also reportedly misused the donation money raised in the name of helping Palestinians.

 Renaming of public institutions and allegations of dynastic politics

 A prominent point of criticism during Sheikh Hasina's tenure has been the renaming of infrastructure, institutions, and public spaces in honor of her family members, particularly her father, Sheikh Mujibur Rahman, the founding leader of Bangladesh.
 Major projects, such as the Bangabandhu Sheikh Mujib Medical University, have either been renamed or established in his name.
 This practice has also extended to other family members, prompting critics to accuse Hasina of fostering a cult of personality and reinforcing dynastic politics.

+Loans and borrowing policies

+Sheikh Hasina was largely criticized by opposition and economists during her regime of borrowing too much loan from the IMF and other nations.
+Her government left a burden of $156 billion debt before being toppled.

 Cases

 As of 10 September 2024, Hasina is facing 152 cases which include 135 for murder, 7 for crimes against humanity and genocide, 3 for abduction, 6 for attempted murder and 1 for the attack on a BNP procession.
 These cases include other former government officials - Home Minister Asaduzzaman Khan, Transport and Bridges Minister and concurrent Awami League secretary-general Obaidul Quader, and others.
 The Bangladesh International Crimes Tribunal opened an investigation on charges of genocide and crimes against humanity against her and nine senior government and Awami League officials over their role in the crackdown on the protests following a petition by the father of a killed student.
 The BNP requested India to extradite Sheikh Hasina to Bangladesh for prosecution against the cases registered on her.

 On 17 October, the International Crimes Tribunal issued an arrest warrant against her for alleged "crimes against humanity" committed during the July massacre.
 On 5 December, the tribunal banned her speeches and related broadcasts from being published in Bangladesh.